 Want to satisfy your science cravings?
 Visit the Perot Museum of Nature and Science, a popular natural history & science museum housing 11 exhibit halls.
 The unusual edifice appears as a huge cube resting above a water garden, with features reminiscent of North Texas’ drought-tolerant grassland.

 Among the interactive exhibits at the Perot Museum of Nature and Science, you can feel as if you’re in the middle of an earthquake.
-Or you can create music in a sound studio, smell Blackland Prairie beeswax, and construct a robot.
-If you have extra time, you can compete against top-tier athletes and see the city of Dallas in the form of a miniature.
+You can also create music in a sound studio, smell Blackland Prairie beeswax, and construct a robot.
+If you have extra time, you can compete against top-tier athletes and see the city of Dallas in miniature.

 Pioneer Plaza